 If the study group proposing the establishment of the JCA has been designated as the lead study group by WTSA or TSAG according to Section 2 of [WTSA Res.
 1], and if the subject is under their responsibility and mandate as described in [WTSA Res.
 2], then the study group may establish a JCA on its own authority.
-If a study group meeting is pending within the next two months, then an electronic notification proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the study group meeting, giving opportunity for the membership to give their position at the meeting.
+If a study group meeting is pending within the next two months, then an electronic notification5 proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the study group meeting, giving opportunity for the membership to give their position at the meeting.
 If this is done at least four weeks prior to the study group meeting, following the resolution of any comments, the JCA may be established by the study group by consensus at its meeting.
 If a study group meeting is not pending within the next two months, then an electronic notification as above is sent for the membership to give their position by electronic response.
 If the notification is sent less than four weeks before the study group meeting, no decision is taken at the study group meeting; the decision may be taken four weeks after the notification, excluding the meeting time.
 If necessary, the proposal is adjusted taking into consideration comments received and made available to the study group electronically for decision with a further four-week interval.
 If there are no substantive comments, the JCA is considered approved.
 TSAG will be informed for review, possible comment, and endorsement.
 TSAG may consider the terms of reference of the JCA in the context of the overall work programme of ITU-T and may provide comments to modify the terms of reference.

 Where the lead study group has not yet been designated by WTSA or TSAG for the subject, or where the subject for the JCA is a broad subject potentially falling under the responsibility and mandate of a number of study groups as described in [WTSA Res.
 2], then the proposal has to be made available to the membership for consideration.
-If a TSAG meeting is pending within the next two months, then an electronic notification proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the TSAG meeting, giving opportunity for the membership to give their position at the meeting.
+If a TSAG meeting is pending within the next two months, then an electronic notification6 proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the TSAG meeting, giving opportunity for the membership to give their position at the meeting.
 If this is done at least four weeks prior to the TSAG meeting, following the resolution of any comments, the JCA may be established by TSAG by consensus at its meeting.
 If a TSAG meeting is not pending within the next two months, then an electronic notification as above is sent for the membership to give their position by electronic response.
 If the notification is sent less than four weeks before the TSAG meeting, no decision is taken at the TSAG meeting; the decision may be taken four weeks after the notification, excluding the meeting time.
 If necessary, the proposal is adjusted taking into consideration comments received and made available to the membership electronically for decision with a further four-week interval.
 If there are no substantive comments, the JCA is considered approved.
 The decision includes the designation of the group responsible (a study group or TSAG), the terms of reference (including scope, objectives and anticipated lifetime) and the chairman.

 Figure 5-1 provides a schematic of the alternatives in proposing and approving the creation of a JCA.